cj320/cj320-python-sql/README.md

 ## 💡 Description

-This project uses Object Relational Mapping (ORM) to create a database of employees for a fictional named Infotech.
+This project uses Object Relational Mapping (ORM) to create a database of employees for a fictionalcompany named Infotech.
 It includes three entities which keeps track employee's personal information, labor category, and contract they work on using One-To-One,One-to-Many, and Many-to-Many relationships.
 Additionally, the application programming interface (API) that is included in the project, allows one to retrieve, modify , and delete records in every